‘General Hospital’ Spoilers: Ava Goes After Liv For Morgan Murder Revenge

 General Hospital spoilers predict Ava plays right into Liv’s hands when she comes after her.
 After the plot to kill Anna Devane (Finola Hughes) and resurrect Duke Lavery (Ian Buchanan) using Griffin Munro (Matt Cohen) goes awry, Liv runs off and out of General Hospital.
 Liv has to rethink her goals.

-Liv has to settle for making Julian pay, according to upcoming General Hospital spoilers, and that’s where Ava comes into play.
+Liv has to settle for making little brother Julian pay, according to upcoming General Hospital spoilers.
+That’s where little sister Ava comes into play.
 Liv sets a trap for Julian using Ava as bait.
-Julian is out of General Hospital by then and desperate to protect his loved ones including Ava.
+Julian is out of General Hospital by then and desperate to protect his loved ones from Liv, including Ava.

 Liv’s Twisted Plans Play Out